SapanSandesara/Blog-System-Website/README.md

 I made this website for one of assignments in master of software development program at Victoria University of Wellington.

-The application is made using PHP, HTML, CSS, and some JavaScript.
+Languages: PHP, HTML, CSS, and some JavaScript.

 MySQL database is used to store and retrieve information about users, blogs and comments.

 Screenshots of the website: